 3. Signé Local Christmas Market

-The market is in the middle of Montreal at the TimeOut Market and is easy to get to by car or public transportation.
-It usually goes on from 10 a.m. to 9 p.m. from December 3rd to 11th.
+The market is set up in the CF Marché des Promenades and is easy to get to by car or public transportation.
+It usually goes on from 10 a.m. to 9 p.m. from December 14th to 17th, 2023.
 There is no cost to get in, and you can look around the market for free.

 #1 Travel tip: Make dinner reservations

 Montreal is a top foodie destination with some of the best restaurants in Canada.
 Avoid disappointment by making meal reservations in advance.

 Barbegazi, a winter action sports festival, will give you a rush of adrenaline this winter.
 This event includes a wide range of winter action sports like snowboarding, skiing, and ice climbing, as well as competitions, demonstrations, and workshops for people of all skill levels.

 The festival is a great chance for people who love winter sports to show off their skills and compete against other top athletes.
 It's also a great chance for people who are new to winter sports to learn from experts.
 The festival takes place at the Mont Saint-Bruno Ski Resort, which is a short drive from Montreal.
 You can easily get to the festival by car or by taking public transportation to the Longueuil-Université-de-Sherbrooke metro station and then taking a shuttle bus to the resort.